zebreus/pyHDLParser/README.rst

 Requirements
 ------------

-Hdlparse requires either Python 2.7 or Python 3.x and no additional libraries.
+Hdlparse requires Python 3.x and no additional libraries.
+This version of Hdlparse is not compatible with Python2.

-The installation script depends on setuptools.
-The source is written in Python 2.7 syntax but will convert cleanly to Python 3 when the installer passes it through 2to3.

 Download
 --------

 You can access the Hdlparse Git repository from `Github
-<https://github.com/kevinpt/hdlparse>`_.
+<https://github.com/vvvverre/hdlparse>`_.
 You can install direct from PyPI with the "pip"
 command if you have it available.

 Installation